Online therapy provider Talkspace to go public via $1.4 billion SPAC deal

-(Reuters) - Online therapy app Talkspace on Wednesday agreed to go public through a merger with Doug Bernstein-backed blank-check firm Hudson Executive Investment Corp, in a deal valued at $1.4 billion, including debt.
+(Reuters) - Online therapy app Talkspace on Wednesday agreed to go public through a merger with Doug Braunstein-backed blank-check firm Hudson Executive Investment Corp, in a deal valued at $1.4 billion, including debt.

 The deal includes $300 million by way of private investment by firms including Federated Hermes Kaufmann Funds, Jennison Associates LLC, Woodline Partners LP and Deerfield.